What are the common survey mistakes to avoid?

 Do not overuse the mandatory questions.
 Use them sparingly.
 You may be forcing people to make a selection that they don’t want to make and thereby invalidating the data.
 Forcing responses can be very frustrating.
 And, if someone does not really want to answer a question then they may just choose any response so they can move on.

-We prefer not to use long rating scales like a 10-point scale.
+Apart from Net Promoter Score (NPS) surveys, we prefer not to use long rating scales like a 10-point scale.
 These scales are another one of the common survey mistakes we see.
 Where possible, each point in a rating scale should be labelled to give meaning (albeit subjective) to the scale points.
 A 10-point scale with Highly Unlikely at one end and Highly Likely at the other end can be frustrating.
 And, when there are no labels for the options 2 to 9 in between then we question the point.
 Five point scales and seven point scales are preferable.
 Not labelling rating scales is one of the common mistakes apparent in many surveys.

 Fail to provide a ‘Not Applicable’ or ‘Don’t Know’ option